lechiffre/bloomberg-macro-connector/README.md

 The client program is responsible for implementing mechanisms to deserialize the data.
 Examples of deserialization functions are provided below.

 In C++ and Go, default observer functions are provided.
-This catch all notitications and print them to the standard output.
+They catch all notitications and print them to the standard output.

 This how to register an observer function in C++: